tjmahr/dissertation/docs/12-aim1-methods.md

-Participants
+Participants {#aim1-participants}
 -----------------------------------------------------------------------

-The participants were 28–39 months-old at Age 3, 39–52 at Age 4,
+The data were collected as part of a three-year longitudinal study.
+For convenience, I refer to the three years as Age 3, Age 4, and Age 5, although the participants on average were three months younger than those nominal ages.
+In particular, the participants were 28–39 months-old at Age 3, 39–52 at Age 4, and 51–65 at Age 5.
-and 51–65 at Age 5.
-Approximately, 180 children participated at Age 3, 170 at Age 4, and 160 at Age 5.
-Of these children,
+Approximately, 180 children participated at Age 3, 170 at Age 4, and 160
-approximately 20 were identified by their parents as late talkers.
+at Age 5.
+Of these children, approximately 20 were identified by their parents as late talkers.
 Prospective families were interviewed over telephone before participating in the study.
 Children were not scheduled for testing if a parent reported language problems, vision problems, developmental delays, or an individualized education program for the child.
 Recruitment and data collection occurred at two Learning to Talk lab sites—one at the University of Wisconsin–Madison and the other at the University of Minnesota.

 [^1]: [Appendix \@ref(related-work)](#related-work) describes how this
       dissertation relates to other work from our lab.